Student Spotlight: Jessica LaPlante

 In 2011, LaPlante received the prestigious Jack Kent Cooke Foundation Undergraduate Transfer Scholarship, the largest private scholarship for two-year and community college transfer students.
 She was one of 63 students nationwide to receive the scholarship and the fifth COD recipient in the school’s history.
 The scholarship consists of $30,000 annually to cover educational expenses – including tuition, room and board, books, and fees – for the final two or three years as the student completes a bachelor’s degree.

 LaPlante transferred to the University of Illinois and earned her bachelor’s degree in Philosophy, graduating magna cum laude and with highest distinction.
-She currently is in the University of Illinois at Chicago’s doctoral program in Philosophy, having received the Jack Kent Cooke Foundation’s Continuing Scholar Graduate Award that provides up to $50,000 for the first three years of graduate study.
+She then completed a master's program at the University of Illinois at Chicago, having received the Jack Kent Cooke Foundation’s Continuing Scholar Graduate Award that provides up to $50,000 for the first three years of graduate study.

 “I would like to encourage students to research and take advantage of scholarship opportunities.
 It has certainly paid off in my own case, as the Jack Kent Cooke Foundation enabled me to pursue undergraduate and graduate work debt-free while offering a supportive community to help keep me on track,” she said.
 “It is worth the time and effort invested in looking, even in the face of discouragement.
 It’s also helpful to note that College of DuPage offers resources through their financial aid department for students seeking scholarships.”

-Her goal is to teach, building on the inspiration of those who have taught her.
+She is now teaching Philosophy at College of DuPage, building on the inspiration of those who have taught her.

-“It would be a privilege to help shape the concepts that your students will carry with them throughout their lives,” she said.
+“It is a privilege to help shape the concepts that your students will carry with them throughout their lives,” she said.
 “I’ve had a great experience at College of DuPage.
 I feel genuinely supported and encouraged by the people I have met here.”

 College of DuPage